NetworkforComputationalNanotechnology/toolstart-jupyter/README.md

 3. Edit the `/middleware/invoke` file as follows:
 - Determine whether the tool will run as an ordinary notebook or in *App Mode*, adjust the `start_jupyter` option as needed.
 See **App Mode vs Sequential Notebook** below for more details.
 - Edit `-T @tool mytool.ipynb` to match the actual name of your notebook.
-- Edit `-t mytool \` to match the "short name" of the tool as created on nanoHUB via the [nanoHUB tool creation form](https://nanohub.org/tools/create).
+- Edit `-t mytool \` to match the "short name" of the tool as created in nanoHUB via the [nanoHUB tool creation form](https://nanohub.org/tools/create).

 ## App Mode vs Sequential Notebook
 Notebooks that are published with the `-A` option to the `start_jupyter` command or will launch in *App Mode* which will cause them to execute in their entirety when launched.
 This is primarily intended for tools that deploy an [ipywidjets](https://ipywidgets.readthedocs.io/en/latest)/event-based user interface.